verdaux/BookNotes/Impressors 5.md

 - [ ] The witchery of beautiful eyes.
 - [ ] It all ended with her eyes, hell, purgatory, paradise
 - [ ] The truth has no concern for anyone's comfort.
+- [ ] When I'm among the trees the leaves call out to me 'stay awhile'.